 It is important to anticipate requests for information and plan in advance how they should be met.
 A communication strategy is useful to ensure publication and other sharing of information is handled appropriately.

 The publication of the overview report and executive summary will need to be timed in accordance with the conclusion of any related court proceedings.
 The content will need to be suitably anonymised in order to protect the confidentiality of relevant family members and others.
-DSCB should ensure the Department of Health and the Department for Education are fully briefed in advance about the publication of the documents.
+DSCB should ensure the Department for Education are fully briefed in advance about the publication of the documents.